 There are a few ways to go about finding a buyer.
 One is the simple, old-fashioned approach – word of mouth.
 You could also take out an announcement in your local and state bar newsletters.
 If you’re comfortable doing so, some lawyers have been known to go online with announcements.

-Transitioning From the Practice
+Transitioning From the Law Firm

 Depending on your preferences, the transition can either go quickly and you’re out, or you can take it slowly and ease your way out of the door.
 Staying on for a short period of time to introduce the new buyer to clients, rainmakers and your law practice network could be an attractive selling point.